50 Years of Monday Night Football's Memorable Theme Music

-Monday Night Football turns 45 today—notably on a Monday!
-And as the Jets and Colts warm up for tonight's kickoff, fans will know it's game time when they hear four distinct, descending notes.
+Monday Night Football turns 50 years old today—notably on a Monday!
+And as the Raiders and Saints warm up for tonight's kickoff, fans will know it's game time when they hear four distinct, descending notes.
 But it wasn't always that way.
 The biggest game of the week has been soundtracked by a handful of theme songs, starting back on September 21, 1970.

 When Monday Night Football premiered on ABC, it was accompanied by the thoroughly groovy, Hammond organ-heavy “Score” by Charles Fox.
 The composer had previously written the theme for ABC’s Wide World of Sports, and he would later make a name for himself doing the theme songs for Happy Days and The Love Boat, as well as composing Roberta Flack’s Grammy-winning “Killing Me Softly with His Song.”

 “No network had ever programmed a regular sporting event in the evening in prime time,” Fox wrote in his autobiography, and though no one could know what a juggernaut the show would become, he set about writing a funky soul-jazz tune.
 The song was released under the alias “Bob’s Band”—presumably because Fox was employed at the time by Bob Israel’s Score Productions, a music company specializing in theme songs and background music.

 Fox retained its rights over that song, but the show moved on to a new opener after a few years.
 “Monday Night Football is still on the air, but my theme was replaced after seven years by someone named … Bob Israel,” Fox wrote of his former boss.
 Well, almost.
 First, there was a version simply called “ABC – Monday Night Football Theme” that aired from 1976 to 1981.
 Then in 1982, Israel’s Score Productions was brought in to update that song.
 The three composers of the 1976 piece unsuccessfully sued for copyright infringement.